-- -The combustion fan will pre-purge for a short time before activating the igniter. - Ensure the combustion fan post-purges for at least 5 seconds before reactivating the igniter. - After the boiler displays Error 501, set the room thermostat to the normal setting to start the boiler. - 8.
+- The combustion fan will pre-purge for a short time before activating the igniter. - Ensure the combustion fan post-purges for at least 5 seconds before reactivating the igniter. - After the boiler displays Error 501, set the room thermostat to the normal setting to start the boiler. - 8.
 Open the gas valve and check the connection seals, including the boiler connection seals.
 Check for and eliminate any leaks. - 9.
 Press the RESET button to clear Error 501.
-The display will show OK. - 10.
-Start the boiler by selecting CH or DHW operation. - 11.
-The boiler will operate at a maximum power level of 50% for the first 5 minutes following initial combustion.
-This is to ensure that the ball inside the condensate trap has an opportunity to float while the trap initially fills with condensate. - 12.
-After initial combustion procedure is complete, proceed with Combustion Checking Procedure.
+The display will show OK.
+10. Start the boiler by selecting CH or DHW operation. - 11.
+Proceed with Combustion Checking Procedure.